dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module02.md

 6. Follow the prompts to configure the Policy settings.
     Do not select any checkboxes on the Policy settings page.

-    **The Default label setting for documents, emails, meetings, sites and groups, and PowerBI should all be set to **None*.
+    **The Default label setting for documents, emails (Same as document), meetings, sites and groups, and PowerBI should all be set to **None*.

     **For this lab we will accept the default values and not make any selections until we get to the Name your policy screen.**